kriebb/kriebb.github.io/_posts/2023-03-26-the-hidden-dangers-of-jsons-hunger-silenced.md

 # Did you know...

-* The word "[serialization](https://www.etymonline.com/word/serial?ref=etymonline_crossreference)" originated from the Latin word "seriēs," which means "a sequence or succession."
+* The word "[serialization](https://www.etymonline.com/word/serial?ref=etymonline_crossreference)" originated from the Latin word "series," which means "a sequence or succession."
 It is used in computer science to refer to the process of converting an object into a sequence of bytes or characters so that it can be stored, transmitted or reconstructed later.
 The term "[serialization](https://en.wikipedia.org/wiki/Serialization)" is used because the process involves converting an object's internal state into a serial sequence of data that can be read or written in sequence.

 * The term "deserialization" is a logical extension of "serialization," which refers to the process of converting a programming object or structure into a format that can be transmitted over a network or stored in a file